Jan IV of Pernštejn: Life

 Jan had a strong sense of art and in 1516 he founded the first literary circle in Moravia, in Třebíč.
 On his estates, he promoted Renaissance architecture.
-Between 1522 and 1530, he had a castle built in Prostějov, where he lived with his family.
-Between 1536 and 1543, he built the St. Ursula Church in Chlumec nad Cidlinou.
+Between 1522 and 1526, he had a castle built in Prostějov, where he lived with his family.
+Between 1536 and 1543, he built the Church of Saint Ursula in Chlumec nad Cidlinou.
 In 1538, he started the construction of a castle in Valašské Meziříčí as well as the reconstruction of the Pardubice castle in Renaissance style.
 Pernštejn Castle, which his father had neglected, was rebuilt and expanded during Jan's reign and remodeled as a representative palace.
 From 1540 to 1546, he minted coins in Kłodzko in a Renaissance style.
 The obverse shows a picture of a bust of Jan, to emphasize the territorial sovereignty of the County of Kladsko.

 His views on religion and Bohemian state policy were opposed to those of King Ferdinand I. Where Jan represented the interests of the Estates, Ferdinand tried to limit their power.

 Towards the end of his lifetime, Jan the Rich found himself in financial difficulties.
 In 1543, he had to sell off the Lordship of Riesenburg and a year later, he had to sell the Lordships of Náchod and Lanšperk, as well as parts of the dominion of Potštejn with Litice Castle and Brandys nad Orlici.

 Jan died on 8 September 1548 at his castle in Hrušovany u Brna in southern Moravia.
 He was buried in the Holy Cross Church in Doubravník.
 This church had been destroyed during the Hussite Wars and Jan had rebuilt it.
 His territories were divided among his sons.
 His third wife Magdalena Székely of Ormosd survived him by eight years.
 The disintegration of his fortune continued after his death, when his son Jaroslav had to sell off the Moravian estates.